Work week warm-up underway: See how temps will heat up!

 Warmer work week:

-Once this disturbance moves through, it will push off into the Gulf and work eastward.
+Once the low moves through, it will push off into the Gulf and work eastward.
 We’ll stay relatively quiet for most of the work week with highs in the mid to upper 70s.

 10-day Forecast:

-Other than our blip for rain chances on Monday, we’ll stay dry for most of the week, slowly warming back into the 80s before rain chances return into the following weekend.
+Other than our blip for rain chances to start the week, we’ll stay mostly dry this week, slowly warming back into the 80s before rain chances return into the following weekend.